nikhileshsirohi/BANK-MANAGEMENT-SYSTEM/README.md

 Allows the user to modify account details after providing the correct password.

 ### Function delete_account
-Deletes an account from the binary file after verifying the account's password.
+Deletes an account from the binary file after verifying the admin's password.
+Only Admin have access to delete an account

 ### Function display_all
-Displays details of all accounts stored in the binary file.
+Displays details of all accounts stored in the binary file after verifying the admin's Password.
+Only admin can see all account holder list.

 ### Function deposit_withdraw
 Enables deposit and withdrawal operations, considering the account type and balance.
 Requires password verification for withdrawals.